 While vaccine distribution is underway globally, each country has unique protocols, resources and challenges when it comes to mass vaccination.
 As you track Covid cases in your home and your destination countries, it’s a good idea to keep up with each country’s rate of inoculations.
 Once the majority of the population is vaccinated, the threat of Covid is reduced.

 Consider how the safety standards and protocol differ between your home and destination countries.
 Most airlines, lodging accommodations, and restaurants have implemented strict standards for cleanliness and social distancing, which follows their home country’s official guidelines.

 The world’s grappling with the best ways to keep people safe during a pandemic, but every country has unique challenges, limitations and resources.
 If you’re planning on traveling internationally, be mindful of the protocols in your destination country and every place you visit within its borders.

 With CFAR, you can cancel your travels without penalty and even recoup some of your prepaid expenses.
-That means if COVID-19 cases in your destination country rise sharply just before your trip, you can cancel travel plans with reduced financial loss.
-Of course, with CFAR, you can cancel your trip for reasons completely unrelated to COVID-19, too.
+That means if Covid cases in your destination country rise sharply just before your trip, you can cancel travel plans with reduced financial loss.
+Of course, with CFAR, you can cancel your trip for reasons completely unrelated to Covid, too.

 If you decide to travel make sure you know all your safety options, including the right travel insurance coverage.
-VisitorsCoverage’s team of customer service specialists is on hand to help.
+VisitorsCoverage’s Customer Success Team is on hand to help.